practicalli/clojure-web-services/projects/leiningen/todo-app/index.md

-# TODO web application - Leinginen project
+# TODO web application - Leiningen project

 > #### TODO::Content update through Winter 2020
 >This is the original project example developed several years ago, so some of the library versions may be out of date.